i2Nav-WHU/Wheel-GINS/README.md

 </p>

-**Wheel-GINS is an integrated navigation system that combines GNSS data with a wheel-mounted IMU (Wheel-IMU).
+**Wheel-GINS is an integrated navigation system that fuses GNSS with a wheel-mounted IMU (Wheel-IMU).
 Building on insights from our previous study, [Wheel-INS](https://github.com/i2Nav-WHU/Wheel-INS), which highlighted the significant advantages of the Wheel-IMU, we propose Wheel-GINS to further enhance localization accuracy and robustness.
 It performs a similar information fusion process as the conventional GNSS/Odometer/IMU integrated systems.
 Moreover, all Wheel-IMU installation parameters are estimated online in Wheel-GINS, enhancing the system's practicality and adaptability.**

 ![wheelgins_overview](https://github.com/user-attachments/assets/aa31d91c-9b43-4287-8f17-a63c124285d7)